 If you notice any significant changes in your dog’s behavior that last for longer than a few hours, it would be wise to book an emergency veterinary appointment.
 If your dog is lucky and does manage to pass a whole bone or bone splinter, you should find it in your dog’s poop around 48 hours after ingestion.
 Your vet may ask you to “pad” their stomach with bread, pumpkin, or other types of food used to solidify stools around the foreign item in their gut.

-Additionally, to prevent this scenario from happening again, you might want to find a better way to secure your garbage bin!
+Additionally, to prevent this scenario from happening again, you might want to find a better way to secure your trash can.
 Dogs are very curious creatures.
-They seem to always follow their nose, especially if it leads to a treasure trove of potential tasty morsels.
+They seem always to follow their nose, especially if it leads to a treasure trove of potential tasty morsels.
 Access to the trash gives your dog the opportunity to sample all kinds of food items.
-Many of which, can be very damaging to their health.
+Many of which can be very damaging to their health.

 Frequently Asked Questions

-Still have some questions that we haven’t answered yet?
-We’ve listed the answers to some of the more common FAQs about pork bones and dogs below.
-If there’s something you feel we’ve missed, drop us a line in the comments section!
+Do you still have some questions that we haven’t answered yet?
+We’ve listed the answers to some of the more commonly asked questions about pork bones and dogs below.
+If there’s something you feel we’ve missed, drop us a line in the comments section.

-Can bones provide a good mineral supplement to my dog?
+Are bones a good mineral supplement for my dog?

 It is true that raw pork bones are less prone to splintering than cooked ones.
 However, there is still a risk of obstruction whenever your dog is swallowing anything which is not entirely digestible.
 On the subject of feeding raw bones and meat to your dog, raw feeding is generally not recommended.
 Raw pork, in particular, can house a parasite called trichinella spiralis which is only killed through proper cooking of the meat.

-This parasite exists as larvae in the muscle tissue of the pig and will mature to its adult form in the intestine of a dog, after ingestion.
-Additionally, dogs fed raw diets can shed dangerous bacteria which is found on raw meats and bones.
+This parasite exists as larvae in the muscle tissue of the pig and will mature to its adult form in the intestine of a dog after ingestion.
+Additionally, dogs fed raw diets can shed dangerous bacteria found on raw meats and bones.
 This is why raw diets are strongly discouraged in households with young children or immunocompromised individuals.

-Are bones good to clean my dog’s teeth?
+Are bones good for cleaning my dog’s teeth?

-My dog really loves chewing his pork bones!
+My dog really loves chewing on pork bones.
 What can I give him instead?

-Still looking to make good use of your table leftovers?
-A safe way for your dog to make use of the leftovers is to make them into a broth.
+Are you still looking to make good use of your table leftovers?
+Consider making a tasty bone broth for your dog out of pork bones.
 You can do this by simmering them in a pot of water for up to 24 hours.
 Some people use bone broth to make dog popsicles, often called “pupsicles”.
 You can make your own by filling an ice cube tray with bone broth and dog-safe fruits and vegetables.
-Peas, carrots, and watermelon are good candidates.
+Peas, carrots, honeydew, and watermelons are good candidates.